 Rose Campion

-Rose Campion beside a railway, Lancaster
+Rose Campion by a railway, Lancaster

 Newly open flower